FREQUENTLY ASKED QUESTIONS ABOUT OUR SEC WHISTLEBLOWER PRACTICE

 - On the invitation of a leading liberal arts university, taught a lecture on SEC Whistleblowers and white collar crime entitled “When Bad Things Happen To Good People”.

-- Been elected as a Fellow of the New York Bar Foundation, an honor that is limited to 1% of the New York State Bar Association membership.
+- Been elected as a Fellow of the New York Bar Foundation, an honor that is granted to just 1% of the New York State Bar Association membership.

 How Can I Contact The Pickholz Law Offices?